Collection Configuration

 ## Custom Data

-This is often used for application-specific implementations or contract integrations.
+`customData` provides generic string storage for application-specific information.
+It is not interpreted by the chain itself—use it for any application-specific implementations or contract integrations.
 You may also see `customData` used elsewhere like in approvals, address lists, and other structures.

 ```typescript